Understanding The Consequences Of Traffic Violations

 - Ticketed while traveling

-While many of our clients are from the Atlanta area and throughout DeKalb County, others are from out of state.
+While many of his clients are from the Atlanta area and throughout DeKalb County, others are from out of state.
 They received a ticket while they were visiting Georgia, and it would be difficult to return to the state to contest it.
-Our lawyers can handle the matter for them easily, quickly and confidentially.
+Lawyer Hirsch can handle the matter for them easily, quickly and confidentially.